levibsprung/levisprung.com/content/posts/albums-of-the-week-2025.md

 Side note: I do not like or support Spotify.
 I would probably switch to Tidal but I am on Spotify's family plan so my hands are tied, and Spotify has some social upside over any other option anyway.

 #### Aug 18-24: [Arthur Verocai](https://open.spotify.com/album/4yv17Q486G8QoqM001kFKO?si=GoDaYDjKQz6sugJDvd-f0g) by Arthur Verocai
-- Struck me as sort of an inverse Masayoshi Takanaka: a jazz-samba album with city pop influences
+- Struck me as sort of an inverse Masayoshi Takanaka: a jazz-samba album at times reminiscent of city pop
-- Wafting instrumentals highlighted by percussion which was unorthodox at times
+- Wafting instrumentals highlighted by unorthodox percussion
 - Favorite tracks: need to relisten

 #### Aug 11-17: [Speak for Yourself](https://open.spotify.com/album/4Is0raRF9P6wWFZjXO6P9K?si=Hai0chgwTnub-mu_HT50Xw) by Imogen Heap